dvdvideo1234/TrackAssemblyTool/readme.md

 7. `Force limit` control ( Requested by `The Arbitor 90` ) defines the maximum force to be applied on the weld joint between two pieces connected before it breaks.
 You can use this to build collapsible track bridges.
 Set the option to zero if you want it to be unbreakable ( by default ).
-8. Options `weld`, `no-collide`, `freeze`, `phys-gun grab` and `gravity` are considered basic Gmod knowledge, because they are defined by their own and not going to be explained further.
+8. Options `weld`, `no-collide`, `no-collide world` ( Requested by Frosty ), `freeze`, `phys-gun grab` and `gravity` are considered basic Gmod knowledge, because they are defined by their own and not going to be explained further.
 9. Option `Ignore track type` if checked, will enable snapping between pieces of a different types.
 10. Option `Spawn horizontally` ( as the name suggests ) if checked, will spawn the next pieces horizontally relative to the map ground if the additional angle offsets are zeros.
     If not they will be added to the resulting angle.
 11. Option `Origin from mass-center` if checked, will align the piece spawned to its mass-center.
 12. Option `Snap to trace surface` if checked, will snap the chosen track directly to the trace surface.
 ![SurfSnap](https://raw.githubusercontent.com/dvdvideo1234/TrackAssemblyTool/master/data/pictures/surfsnap.jpg)

 13. Option `Draw adviser` if checked, will draw a composition of lines and circles to assist you with the building.